wazzupope/portfolio/README.md

 Light and dark theme with gray as background for dark mode and text for light mode, crimson as accent color?

 To Do:
-troubleshoot github pages deployment or find somewhere else to deploy useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content
+useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content